jfhbrook/jfhbrook/README.md

 - 🔭 I’m currently working on ...
 ```

 I'm a data engineer at an adtech company called DoubleVerify!
 At work I'm developing brand safety products for social media platforms.
-At home I tend to write Python by default and JavaScript when I feel like taking a break, but I'm trying to branch out and use more fun technologoes!
+At home I tend to write Python by default and JavaScript when I feel like taking a break, but I'm trying to branch out and use more fun technologies!
 My resume is [here](https://github.com/resume), my Squarespace site is [here](https://www.josh.agency/), and my Twitter is [here](https://twitter.com/jfhbrook).

 ```html
 - 🌱 I’m currently learning ...